nibblegap/ecloud-selfhosting/README.md

 For a new installation, enter the selfhosting domain in the fist time usage wizard.

-If you already have /e/ OS installed, you can add your selfhosting domain under During installation, add your selfhosting domain in the first time usage wizard under Settings->accounts->add /e/ account using "Login with another account":
+If you already have /e/ OS installed, you can add your selfhosting domain under

+Settings->Users & accounts->Add account->/e/ account, and choose using "Login with another account":